Tips for Traveling in Hurricane Zones During Hurricane Season

 There is an ever-present summertime danger that has the capacity to derail your well-thought-out vacation plans: hurricane season.
-And with some of the most popular places to visit – the Caribbean, Florida, Hawaii, and Mexico – prone to hurricanes, preparing for hurricane-related travel risks are a great way to protect your travel investment.
+And with some of the most popular places to visit – the Caribbean, Florida, Hawaii, and Mexico – prone to hurricanes, preparing for hurricane-related travel risks are a great way to help protect your travel investment.

 What, when and where is hurricane season?